 Pavilion were keen to promote their facilities for HGV drivers.
 They also held promotional events, including one where a beach (with deckchairs, ice cream and donkeys) was placed in the car park, and another where massages were offered.
 In 1995, Pavilion opened the UK's first motorway pharmacy.

-Under Granada's ownership, Hilton Park was thought to be the busiest service area in the country.
-They made it their first "mini-shopping centre".
-This extension made it the first site to gain a Cyber Café, and the last to get a Trucker's Lounge.
+Pavilion had already compared it to "a shopping mall".
+When Granada announced that they would be creating "mini-shopping centre", this was their first.
+Their extension made it the first site to gain a Cyber Café, and the last to get a Trucker's Lounge.
 Neither of these facilities are still available, instead they are partitioned off and used as office space.
 The building was painted white, and the forecourt was converted to BP.

 At this point, shops in the southbound services included Superdrug and Thorntons (again; now nearest the door), The Sock Shop, Tandy Express and Clinton's.
 There were plans for a second storey to be added to the car park, creating a second storey entrance too.
 That didn't happen, but the Tandy Express became T2 and a northbound T2 opened in 2002.